danielsaidi/MockingKit/README.md

 * `void`, `optional` and `non-optional` result values.
 * argument-based, variable result values.

-Mockery doesn't put any restrains on your code or require you to structure it in any way.
+MockingKit doesn't put any restrains on your code or require you to structure it in any way.
 Just create a mock when you want to mock a protocol and you're good to go.

 For more information, have a look at this [detailed example][Example].